jerdog/bluesky-notify/README.md

 bluesky-notify start
 ```

-The service will run continuously and check for new posts at regular intervals.
+The service will run continuously and check for new posts at regular intervals (default: 60 seconds).
 Press Ctrl+C to stop the service.

 ### Viewing/Updating Settings

 ```bash
 bluesky-notify settings
 ```

+Available settings:
+- Check interval (in seconds)

+## Version History

+- 0.2.5: Enhanced CLI interface with consistent version and config display
+- 0.2.4: Improved help text formatting and command output
+- 0.2.3: Refined CLI presentation and version display
+- 0.2.0: Initial public release

 ## Development